miejscownikach/trio-math-quatrain-13/README.md

 for crowdfunding and identity

-# making education great again (starting with math)
+# making education less bad, if possible (starting with math) -- no promises

+# no idea if liballegro will make this work dynamically linked on a fresh install, your mileage may vary, as may your cubic metres and mililitres of aluminium.
-sudo apt install -y liballegro5-dev build-essential astyle
+sudo apt install -y liballegro5.2 liballegro5-dev build-essential astyle

 gcc main.c -o main -I/usr/include/allegro5 -L/usr/lib -lm -lallegro -lallegro_acodec -lallegro_audio -lallegro_color -lallegro_dialog -lallegro_font -lallegro_image -lallegro_memfile -lallegro_physfs -lallegro_primitives -lallegro_ttf